Screening and Referral

 What do I do if I am not a candidate for testing?

-You will be encouraged to seek out and utilize existing university resources such as Learning the Centers or the Counseling and Student Development Center.
+You will be encouraged to seek out and utilize existing university resources such as the Learning Center or the Counseling Center.

 What is involved in assessment through the Interprofessional Services for Learning Assessment (ISLA)?